The role of a police detective

 If you’re a university finalist or graduate who notices what others don’t, explore what’s needed to be successful in this role.

-Before you apply, make sure you meet our eligibility criteria with our online guide.
+Before you apply, make sure you read our full eligibility criteria.

 Beyond the programme

-Graduation from a Police Now programme as a police detective is the start of a great career.
-What sets you apart is your investigative mindset, your ability to connect with people from all walks of life and gain their trust, and your critical thinking.
+What sets you apart is your investigative mindset, your ability to connect with people, and your critical thinking.

 You notice what others don't and have the resilience to follow it through to the end.